0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

   --resourceId "0x000000000000000000000000000000c76ebe4a02bbc34786d860b355f5a5ce00"
 ```

-After the deposit transaction was successful, relayer will get the event and vote for the proposal.
-It executes a transaction to send tokens to the recipient account in Polygon SDK chain after the required number of votes are submitted.
+After the deposit transaction was successful, the relayer will get the event and vote for the proposal.
+It executes a transaction to send tokens to the recipient account in the Polygon SDK chain after the required number of votes are submitted.

 ```bash
 INFO[11-19|08:15:58] Handling fungible deposit event          chain=mumbai dest=100 nonce=1